gbif/hp-gb33/financial-support.md

 ---

 THIS TEXT NEEDS TO BE CHECKED AND APPROVED BY JOE
 The GBIF Secretariat offers the possibility of applying for partial financial support to attend the Governing Board meeting on 29 September -1 October 2026.
-Support may include partial funding of economy-class fligth tickets and a subsidy to cover accommodation or a general lump sum.
+Support may include partial funding of economy-class flight tickets and a subsidy to cover accommodation or a general lump sum.

 **The application process is now open.**